Ramyabharathi-T/miniproject-Phonebook/README.md

 # Miniproject-Phonebook
-## The phonebook is a simple application coded using c language.
+## This phonebook is a simple application coded using c language.
-## The Phonebook application contains a set of basic functions for
+## This Phonebook application contains a set of basic functions for
     adding
     searching
     updating